ParsonosAI/legal/terms-of-service/+page.md

 The website located at www.parsonos.com (the “Site”) is a copyrighted work belonging to Parsonos Corporation (“Company”, “us”, “our”, and “we”).
 Certain features of the Site may be subject to additional guidelines, terms, or rules, which will be posted on the Site in connection with such features.
 All such additional terms, guidelines, and rules are incorporated by reference into these Terms.

 These Terms of Use (these “Terms”) set forth the legally binding terms and conditions that govern your use of the Site.
-By accessing or using the Site, you are accepting these Terms (on behalf of yourself or the entity that you represent), and you represent and warrant that you have the right, authority, and capacity to enter into these Terms (on behalf of yourself or the entity that you represent).  you may not access or use the Site or accept the Terms if you are not at least 18 years old.
+By accessing or using the Site, you are accepting these Terms (on behalf of yourself or the entity that you represent), and you represent and warrant that you have the right, authority, and capacity to enter into these Terms (on behalf of yourself or the entity that you represent).
+You may not access or use the Site or accept the Terms if you are not at least 18 years old.
 If you do not agree with all of the provisions of these Terms, do not access and/or use the Site.

 **Use by Minors**.
 The Services are offered only to individuals 18 years or older.
 By creating an account, you represent that you meet this requirement.

+**Service Region and Applicability**.
+The Services are operated and hosted exclusively in the United States.
+They are intended for users located outside the European Economic Area and the United Kingdom.
+While our practices align with leading privacy principles, processing under these Terms is governed by U.S. law.

 PLEASE BE AWARE THAT SECTION 10.2 CONTAINS PROVISIONS GOVERNING HOW TO RESOLVE DISPUTES BETWEEN YOU AND COMPANY.
 AMONG OTHER THINGS, SECTION 10.2 INCLUDES AN AGREEMENT TO ARBITRATE WHICH REQUIRES, WITH LIMITED EXCEPTIONS, THAT ALL DISPUTES BETWEEN YOU AND US SHALL BE RESOLVED BY BINDING AND FINAL ARBITRATION.
 SECTION 10.2 ALSO CONTAINS A CLASS ACTION AND JURY TRIAL WAIVER.
 PLEASE READ SECTION 10.2 CAREFULLY.